mksonkar/obsidian-notes/Web Development/JavsScript/How JavaScript is executed inside modern browsers?.md

 ## 2. Compilation
 (JIT compilation)
-Although, JavaScript is often said to be an interpreted language, modern JavaScript engines do not interpret JavaScript code directly as they did in early days.
+JavaScript is often said to be an interpreted language, because in early days, JavaScript engines modern JavaScript engines do not interpret JavaScript code directly as they did in early days.

 Instead they compiler it for better performance.
 The compilation occurs as such: